-alon time country time statement with so done to CO1 Explore the network concepts and transport layer protocols CO2 : Analyse functionality and utilization of socket APIs CO3 : Design and demonstrate client/server programs on Unix platforms to create robust real-world sockets-based applications. sockets-based applications.
+111101 80 alon time country time between this so do not con CO1 Explore the network concepts and transport layer protocols CO2 : Analyse functionality and utilization of socket APIs CO3 : Design and demonstrate client/server programs on Unix platforms to create robust real-world sockets-based applications.
 CO4 : Apply socket programming and related technology to build applications.